alfredodiaz53/big-bang/docs/guides/deployment-scenarios/extra-package-deployment.md

       path: charts/podinfo
 ```

-NOTE: Both wrapper and packages do have OCI support for sourcing the artifacts but this will not be the default until the move to 2.0 and "first-class" support for `HelmRepository` resources.
+The package also has OCI support for sourcing the artifacts; usage will be encouraged with the move to 2.0 and "first-class" support for `HelmRepository` resources.

 With these values added you should have a very basic deployment of `podinfo` added onto your Big Bang install with some basic default integrations.
 The rest of this guide will walk you through each section of Big Bang touchpoints and some example configurations you could use.
 Each of the configurations are compatible with each other (i.e. you can combine the examples below).